JeffreyBytes/TESO_DragonTracker/readme.md

 * `DragonTracker.Events.onLoaded` : Called when the addon is loaded
 * `DragonTracker.Events.onLoadScreen` : Called after each load screen
 * `DragonTracker.Events.onNewDragon` : Called when a new dragon instance is created
+* `DragonTracker.Events.onCreateAllDragon` : Called when all dragon are created from DragonList
 * `DragonTracker.Events.onRemoveAllFromDragonList` : Called when all dragon is removed from DragonList
+* `DragonTracker.Events.onDragonChangeType` : Called when a dragon's type change
+* `DragonTracker.Events.onDragonKilled` : Called when a dragon is killed
 * `DragonTracker.Events.onGuiMoveStop` : Called when GUI items have been moved by the user
 * `DragonTracker.Events.onGuiChanged` : Called when something changes in the GUI (like open inventory).
 Used to debug only, the line to add the listener on the event is commented.
+* `DragonTracker.Events.changeLabelType` : Called when player use slash command /dragontrackerlabeltype.
+Used to change label name to use between cardinal point and location name.

 ### GUI.lua